Oringineering/OdysseyRocket/README.md

 - AusPost 660x60mm Postal Tube
 - Plywood Fins

 ## PCB Design
 See [PCB_OFC_2026-08-23.pdf](PCB/Documentation/PCB_OFC_2026-08-23.pdf) and the [Documentation](PCB/Documentation) folder for relevant information.

-## How it Works

-## Motivation for Construction
-I want to build projects that test my understanding of the world around me.
-There's only a finite time on Earth, so why not try it all?
-As such, I was motivated by a strong willingness to learn industry standard software — SolidWorks, OpenRocket, and KiCad — alongside physical processes — soldering, product assembly, and calculations to determine aerodynamics.
-As a First-Year Engineering Student, I hope to apply these newly learned skills in my future endeavours!

 ## Bill of Materials (BOM)
 https://github.com/Oringineering/OdysseyRocket/blob/main/BOM.md